bradshawsguide/website/src/content/stations/129-berwick/station.md

 - Telegraph station at Polegate, 4 miles.
 ----
 text: A little to the north of the village of the same name.

-Four miles beyond, the line reaches the station at [Polegate](/stations/polegate).